Topdu/OpenOCR/docs/openocr.md

-# OpenOCR: A general OCR system for accuracy and efficiency
+# OpenOCR: A general OCR system with accuracy and efficiency

 We proposed strategies to comprehensively enhance CTC-based STR models and developed a novel CTC-based method, [SVTRv2](../configs/rec/svtrv2/).
 SVTRv2 can outperform previous attention-based STR methods in terms of accuracy while maintaining the advantages of CTC, such as fast inference and robust recognition of long text sequences.
 These features make SVTRv2 particularly well-suited for commercial applications.
 To this end, building on SVTRv2, we develop a practical version of the model from scratch on publicly available Chinese and English datasets.
 Combined with a detection model, this forms an accurate and efficient general OCR system, OpenOCR.
 Comparing with PP-OCRv4 released by PaddleOCR, OpenOCR achieve a 4.5% improvement on the [OCR competition leaderboard](https://aistudio.baidu.com/competition/detail/1131/0/leaderboard).